peter-evans/slash-command-dispatch/examples.md

 # Examples

-This document details some command patterns and examples.
+This document details command patterns and examples.

 - [Use case: Execute command using a specific repository branch](#execute-command-using-a-specific-repository-branch)
 - [Use case: Execute command to modify a pull request branch](#execute-command-to-modify-a-pull-request-branch)